 We use cookies to improve your experience on our website.
 By continuing to browse this website, you agree to our use of cookies.
 For more information, please refer to our privacy policy.

 Successfully launching a new product into market is hard work.
 No actually, it’s really, really, really, really hard work!
-The reason why is because there’s a myriad of things which must go right, all of which have precisely nothing to do with whether the idea itself is any good!
+The reason why is because there are a myriad of things which must go right, all of which have precisely nothing to do with whether the idea itself is any good!
 The factors behind a successful new product launch can be distilled into 3 key areas:

 1. Good idea